laitifranz/AR-SMPLX/README.md

 ## Acknowledgments

-We thank the MMLab and the University of Trento for the opportunity to use the OptiTrack system available at the [CIMI Laboratory](https://www.cimil.disi.unitn.it).
+We thank the MMLab and the University of Trento for the opportunity to use the OptiTrack system available at the Multisensory Interactions Lab.

 We used the 3D model human SMPL-X available at https://smpl-x.is.tue.mpg.de/